 Monitoring and assessing changing climatic conditions and trends are vital parts of the Chesapeake Bay Program’s climate resiliency goal.
 Documenting changes in sea level, precipitation patterns, water temperature and the resulting ecosystem response will inform the development and prioritization of on-the-ground projects and program management.

-Monitoring and Assessment Continually monitor and assess the trends and likely impacts of changing climatic and sea level conditions on the Chesapeake Bay ecosystem, including the effectiveness of restoration and protection policies, programs and projects.
+Continually monitor and assess the trends and likely impacts of changing climatic and sea level conditions on the Chesapeake Bay ecosystem, including the effectiveness of restoration and protection policies, programs and projects.

 Sustainable Fisheries Goal Implementation Team (GIT 1)

 Habitat Goal Implementation Team (GIT 2)

 Water Quality Goal Implementation Team (GIT 3)

 Maintain Healthy Watersheds Goal Implementation Team (GIT 4)